 Kitchen Magic relocates to a new, state of the art facility in Nazareth, Pennsylvania.

-Kitchen Magic Named one of the "Top Workplaces in the Lehigh Valley" where it's Corporate Headquarters is based.
+For 7 consecutive years, Kitchen Magic is named one of the "Top Workplaces in the Lehigh Valley", where it's Corporate Headquarters is based.

 We are often asked why gnomes are part of our logo, and there is good reason (beyond their cuteness).
 A longstanding traditional European symbol of craftsmanship and handiness, gnomes are adept, bright and highly valued for their creative ingenuity.
 Enterprising gnomes are always working behind the scenes to safeguard and care for their environment and are nurturing, selfless, happy creatures who lead simple lives.
 Though they carefully observe their surroundings, gnomes are never seen.